Learn Landshape — Pick. Overview

 • Style terrain with materials, like Zone.

-All Main commands are listed in Sketchup's menu:
+All core pickers are listed in Sketchup's menu:

 Extensions > Holygon Landshape > Pick